Football season is here!

 You can keep it simple with just salt and pepper or use your favorite store bought dry rub or mix a few different spices together and create your own.

-The next step for crispy wings is to put them in the refrigerator and let the skin dry out while you get your cooker set-up.
+For crispy skin, put the wings in the refrigerator and let the skin dry out prior to cooking.

-Put the grate on and let the cooker come up to 300F.
+Put the grate on and let the cooker come up to 325F.

 Now you’re ready to cook!

-Now they are ready for your sauce of choice!
+Now they are ready for the sauce of your choice!

 This is a “secret sauce” John has been making since his college days.